Mahoney/machine-setup/README.md

 * Setup touchbar
 * GitHub public key
 * Work out how to schedule update to happen hourly / daily / whatever
+* Not have to put in a passphrase if there's already a public key